 I put paint on my countertops.

-You’re probably rolling your eyes at me right now and calling me all sorts of stupid names.
-But, honestly, I knew there was zero way I could make them uglier than they were when we started (have you seen that before photo?) and if they looked ridiculous I could go with plan B, which was the concrete.
+You’re probably rolling your eyes at me right now and calling me all sorts of names.
+But, honestly, I knew there was zero way I could make them uglier than they were when we started (please go look at the before photo in my reveal post) and if they looked ridiculous I knew I could always go with plan B, which was the concrete.
 So, I dove in!

 - 220 Grit sandpaper

 - Paintbrush (I won’t use anything but this one)

 - Polycrylic sealer

 Start by lightly sanding your countertops using the sandpaper.
 You can do this by hand, and you shouldn’t stress too much about it – the idea is just to rough up the surface a bit so that it’s ready to accept paint.

 After you sand, thoroughly wipe down the counters so they’re free of all dust, dirt, and debris.
 Clean counters are vital to better paint adhesion, so don’t skimp here!

 Once everything is nice and clean, I recommend using painter’s tape to tape off the walls and cabinets so that you don’t accidentally drip anywhere – because nothing will give away that you painted your counters like a wonky paint line!

 I started by priming the counters – it took two coats to cover up the faux wood grain, but I didn’t worry too much about covering it completely…the rest of the paint took care of that for me.